djrrb/Bungee/documentation/Bungee-design-guide.md

 ### On the web with rotated text

 Alternatively, *Bungee Layers Rotated* fonts and a rotated div to simulate the effect.
+This will require you to reposition the div using margins or absolute positioning.

 		.rotated {
 			font-family: "BungeeLayersRotated";
-			display: inline-block;
-			margin-top: 2em;
 			-webkit-transform: rotate(90deg);
 			-moz-transform: rotate(90deg);
 			-o-transform: rotate(90deg);